 Usually, Age UK will be the 'controller' of your personal information.
 This means that we are responsible for deciding how your personal information is used, and ensuring that it is used in compliance with applicable data protection law (in conjunction with other parties, where applicable).

 In this policy 'Age UK', 'we', 'us' or 'our' means:

-Age UK’s National Partners (Age NI, Age Cymru and Age Scotland).
-We also work with around 130 local Age UK’s across the country.
+- Age UK's National Partners (Age NI, Age Cymru and Age Scotland).
+We also work with over 130 local Age UK's across the country.

 How do we collect information from you?

 We obtain information about you in the following ways: